distillpub/post--multimodal/src/paper.md

 <SvelteMargin component={StroopEffect} />

-In fact, CLIP is straightforwardly susceptible to the Stroop effect itself:
+In fact, CLIP in a zero-shot setting is straightforwardly susceptible to the Stroop effect:

 import StroopExperiment from './diagrams/StroopExperiment.svelte'